Hospital District Expansion and Related Issues

 Elections are held biannually in May and November.
 Voting to expand the district would take place in one of these months.
 The election process for Chapter 286.101 (governs district expansion for certain hospital districts) of the Health & Safety Code is outlined below:

-- Step 2: The board by order shall set a time and place to hold a hearing on the petition.
-The hearing must be more than 30 days after the date the board issues the order.
+- Step 2: The board, by order, shall set a time and place to hold a hearing on the petition.
+The hearing must be more than 30 days after the board issues the order.

 - Step 3: If the board finds that annexation would be feasible and benefit the district, the board may approve the annexation by the resolution.